Botox treatment complications

 Is Botox safe?

-In general, when administered by a qualified professional, Botox is considered very safe.
-In the UK, hundreds of thousands of wrinkle treatments are performed each year using Botox.
-Botulinum toxin was approved for medical use by the FDA in 1989, and since then, hundreds of millions of treatments have been carried out worldwide.
+In general, when administered by a qualified and registered healthcare professional, Botox is considered very safe.
+In the UK, hundreds of thousands of anti-wrinkle treatments are carried out each year using botulinum toxin.
+Botulinum toxin was approved for medical use by the FDA in 1989, and since then, millions of treatments have been performed worldwide.

 Botox and Vistabel are brand names for botulinum toxin produced by Allergan.
-Other common brands include Azzalure/Dysport and Bocouture/Xeomin.
-Botulinum toxin has been used in medicine for over 40 years.
-It is also widely used to treat spasms, strabismus, and various urological and neurological conditions.
-More than 100 million treatments with botulinum toxin have been performed globally.
-This article provides information about possible complications after cosmetic treatments with botulinum toxin.
+Other commonly used brands include Azzalure/Dysport and Bocouture/Xeomin.
+Botulinum toxin has been used in medicine for over 40 years and is also used to treat muscle spasms, strabismus, and certain urological and neurological conditions.
+This article provides general information about possible complications following cosmetic treatments with botulinum toxin.

 Can Botox reach your brain?

-Many people wonder whether Botox can reach the brain.
-This is not possible, as botulinum toxin does not have a systemic effect and only works locally around the injection site.
+Many people ask whether Botox can reach the brain.
+There is no evidence to suggest this occurs, as botulinum toxin works locally at the injection site.

 Search, compare and book